Complete Tennessee Caves Guide

 It's a wild cave that is open to the public.
 It costs $8 that includes parking, entrance to the cave, access to a picnic area, camping and a dirty clothes area.

-This is not the most family friendly place.
-Kids, strollers and wheelchairs can't get access as it requires a hike to the entrance.
+This is not the most family-friendly place.
+Kids, strollers, and wheelchairs can't access it as it requires a hike to the entrance.

 Learn more about Worley's Cave here.